 Although women are almost half of the total U.S. workforce, hold more post-graduate degrees and managerial positions, only a fraction of these women are senior executive leaders at Fortune 500 companies.*

-Women-owned businesses pump about $3 trillion into the economy.
-Yet it takes women business owners at least four tries before they are approved for a bank loan or lines or credit.
+Women are also under-represented in small business.
+Though more women start businesses, only 3 out of 10 get federal contracts.** Women-owned businesses pump about $3 trillion into the economy.
+Yet, it takes women owners at least four tries before a bank approves them for a loan or line of credit.